tobyzerner/json-api-server/docs/resources.md

 ## Defining Resources

-To define a resource type within your API, create a new class that extends `Tobyz\JsonApi\Resource\Resource`, and implement the `type()` method to return the name of your resource type.
+To define a resource type within your API, create a new class that extends `Tobyz\JsonApi\Resource\AbstractResource`, and implement the `type()` method to return the name of your resource type.
 This will also be used as the collection path for your resource.

 ```php
 use Tobyz\JsonApiServer\Resource\AbstractResource;